Crisis, Controversy and Change/La Crise, la Controverse et le Changement

 Paul W. Sobey MD and Jenn Brasch MD

 Conference Co-Chairs for CSAM 2018 and past Conference Co-Chairs for CSAM 2017

 Vancouver is world renowned for its scenery, multi-cultural environment, and culinary offerings.
 Feature sites including Stanley Park, historic Gastown, Granville Island and Botanical gardens make it one of North America’s most sought-after destinations.

-The Fairmont is now SOLD OUT for room reservations and can no longer take any additional reservations.
-A discounted rate for overflow rooms has been offered by the Sheraton Vancouver Wall Center.
+The Fairmont has a few rooms left.
+Please call the hotel directly and ask for the CSAM conference rate.
+Additionally, a discounted rate for overflow rooms has been offered by the Sheraton Vancouver Wall Center.
 RESERVE MY ROOM

 CSAM Nursing Symposium

 In partnership with the British Columbia Centre on Substance Use, we are pleased to announce that the CSAM 2018 conference will feature an academic nursing symposium, aimed at engaging nurse researchers, educators, and clinicians.
 On Friday, October 26, 2018 nursing professionals will be invited to share academic research, participate in skills-building workshops and engage in interdisciplinary dialogue about how to optimize health care service delivery to individuals with substance use disorders and their families.
 A detailed agenda will be posted in the coming weeks.

 Nursing professionals are invited to submit academic abstracts for poster or oral presentation during the nursing symposium (please enter “nursing” in the Notes section during the submission process).
 One-day registration for the CSAM Nursing Symposium is available, for those unable to attend the full conference.
 To connect with the planning committee or for questions specific to the nursing symposium, please contact: firstname.lastname@example.org

 Hepatitis C in Primary Care and Drug and Alcohol Settings Education Program